I find myself drinking electrolyte drinks for pregnancy almost every day. They help with hydration and provide a flavorful alternative to just water!

 - Magnesium – Magnesium helps the body use energy and is necessary for proper nerve, muscle and enzyme function – it’s involved in hundreds of reactions in our bodies and even helps regulate other minerals (i.e. calcium, potassium, zinc, copper).
 The RDA for adults is 310-420 mg/day.
 Magnesium helps the muscles relax (after calcium helps them contract) and is such promoted for relaxation of the body.
 Get your magnesium through leafy greens, whole grains, seeds, nuts and fortified cereals.
 I take extra before bed during pregnancy and find that it really helps.

 - Calcium – important for bone health, muscle contraction, growth and nerve function.
 Eating dairy and enjoying greek yogurt smoothies are great ways to meet your calcium needs, but beware the body can only absorb 500 mg at a time.
+You could also opt for canned salmon or tuna, which are high in necessary omega 3‘s.

 Given that we are not perfect humans and appetites and hormones can be wonky during pregnancy, we may not get all of these electrolytes naturally through our diets.

 Electrolytes and pregnancy are related, we do need to make sure we’re getting what our growing bodies need.
+These are the best pregnancy nutrition drinks!

 Homemade Electrolyte Drinks for Pregnancy